-The presence of an excess flow valve on the service lines must be marked with an identification tag.
-The identification tag will typically be located at the top of the service riser below the meter stop valve
+The presence of an excess flo w valve on the . service lines may or may not be marked with an identification tag.
+The identification tag (if present) will typically be located at the top of the service riser below the meter stop valve